 Dying with grace is something I’ve been thinking about ever since my mom died.
 So on a sunny day last March I am one of over a hundred mostly gray-haired older people who file into an auditorium at the Smullin Health Education Center in Medford, Oregon.
 A large screen behind the stage projects the afternoon’s agenda: HAVING THE CONVERSATION.

 On stage are two empty armchairs, violet with pale blue dots, a white rug, and a hospital gurney.
 On the gurney lies a manikin, its hairless head resting incongruously against a flowered pillow.

-We are gathering in this dimly lit high-ceilinged lecture hall to talk about death, a subject most Americans under sixty would rather avoid and most Americans over sixty aren’t sure how to broach with their loved ones.
+We are gathering in this dimly lit high-ceilinged lecture hall to talk about death and dying with grace, two subjects most Americans under sixty would rather avoid and most Americans over sixty aren’t sure how to broach with their loved ones.

 At 73, she was healthy and fit, sitting at the computer in her third floor home office writing a letter of recommendation for a former graduate student.